markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 Throughout this lesson, we're also going to reinforce a key concept in HTML layouts we introduced in Run Buddy 1.0, which is to always think of layouts as a series of containers or boxes that hold the content.
 So before starting this lesson, study the mock-ups above and try to visualize how they can be outlined into boxes on the page.

-We're ready to get started but as we've learned, our current `develop` branch is probably not the best place to mess around.
-Let's review our GitHub issue, make a feature branch to work in, and get coding!
+We're ready to get started but as we learned in the previous lesson, our current `develop` branch is probably not the best place to mess around.
+Let's review our GitHub issue, create a feature branch to work in, and get coding!

 ## Create a Feature Branch